GabrieleZito/MySite/README.md

 ## License

-MIT — see LICENSE file or add one if missing
+MIT — see LICENSE file